dorirabin/til/javascript/language/break-promise-chain-conditionally.md

 ### Reject in nested catch-block

 This solution is ok.
-But sometimes we want to have "single-point" to handle error.
+But sometimes we want to have "single-place" to handle error.

 ```javascript
 function rejectInNestedCatch() {